-Development of the drug/medical device industry, which is a knowledge intensive and high value-added industry, and regenerative medicine technologies, for which Japan has the most advanced technologies, is one of the major pillars of the growth strategies.
+Development of the drug and medical device industries, which are knowledge-intensive and high value-added industries, and in particular regenerative medicine technologies, for which Japan has the most advanced technologies, are some of the major pillars of growth strategies.

 New drugs are reaching the Japanese market faster and in larger numbers than ever before.
-The last decade has seen an increasing volume of new drugs entering Japan’s market, resulting in Japan’s healthcare system beginning to implement elements of a value-based healthcare system.
+The last decade has seen an increasing volume of new drugs entering Japan’s market, resulting in Japan’s healthcare system beginning to implement elements of a value-based healthcare system (VBH).

 Positive MAP InsightsThere has been a large increase in the number of new products launched in Japan, rising from 52 in 2007-11 to 82 in 2012-16, ranking Japan fourth in terms of the number of new products launched globally.

-In 2015 a Ministry of Health, Labour and Welfare (MHLW) advisory panel published “Japan Vision: Healthcare 2035”, in which it identified VBH as one of the three central components of its vision.
+In 2015 a Ministry of Health, Labour and Welfare (MHLW) advisory panel published “Japan Vision: Healthcare 2035” (an executive summary of which can be accessed here), in which it identified VBH as one of the three central components of its vision.
 The paper committed to a “paradigm shift” in the country’s healthcare principles, emphasising quality over quantity, autonomy over government regulation, care over cure, and a shift from fragmentation to integration.
 In particular, the MHLW’s panel underlined that its view for the future of the Japanese healthcare system envisioned “a healthcare system that evaluated health care on the value it provides to patients and society, not on the inputs it demands”.